blockprotocol/blockprotocol/README.md

 Please consider **starring** the project and watching it on GitHub, to be kept abreast of future developments and show your appreciation.

-If you've got an idea for a new block, would like to make a suggestion that improves the protocol itself, or want to contribute to a better developer experience for users of the protocol, please open an issue with the tag "enhancement", and feel free to fork the repo in order to create a pull request.
+If you’ve got an idea for a new block, would like to make a suggestion that improves the protocol itself, or want to contribute to a better developer experience for users of the protocol, please open an issue with the tag “enhancement”, and feel free to fork the repo in order to create a pull request.

 1. Fork the Project
 1. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)